Thanksgiving (2023 film)

 Thanksgiving is a 2023 American slasher film directed by Eli Roth from a screenplay by Jeff Rendell, based on a story by the pair, who produced with Roger Birnbaum.
 It is based on a fictitious trailer from Grindhouse (2007).
 The film stars Patrick Dempsey, Addison Rae, Milo Manheim, Jalen Thomas Brooks, Nell Verlaque, Rick Hoffman, and Gina Gershon, and follows a small Massachusetts town that is terrorized by a killer in a John Carver mask around the Thanksgiving holiday one year after a Black Friday riot ended in tragedy.

-Thanksgiving was released in the United States by TriStar Pictures through Sony Pictures Releasing on November 17, 2023.
+Thanksgiving was released in the United States by TriStar Pictures (through Sony Pictures Releasing) on November 17, 2023.
 The film received generally positive reviews from critics and grossed $46.6 million worldwide against a production budget of $15 million.
 A sequel is currently in development.

 Plot

 On Thanksgiving in Plymouth, Massachusetts, a mob gathers outside local superstore RightMart in preparation for a Black Friday sale.
 Jessica Wright, whose father Thomas owns the store, lets her boyfriend Bobby and friends Gaby, Evan, Scuba, and Yulia inside early.
 The crowd notices them and charges into the store in a frenzy.
-Several people are killed in the ensuing chaos; a security guard, a customer, and Amanda Collins, the wife of RightMart's manager Mitch.
-Bobby, whose arm was shattered in the incident, later moves away from Plymouth following the incident.
+Three people are killed in the ensuing chaos: a customer, a security guard, and Amanda Collins, the wife of RightMart's manager Mitch.
+Bobby, whose arm was shattered amidst the chaos, moves away from Plymouth following the incident.

 The following year, RightMart begins preparations for another Black Friday sale.
 When Bobby returns to Plymouth, a waitress named Lizzie is killed by a figure wearing a pilgrim hat and John Carver mask.
 Lizzie's actions in the RightMart incident played a role in Amanda's death, leading police to believe that those who were involved are being targeted.

-The assailant now fittingly called "John Carver" tags Jessica and her friends in grisly social media posts.
+The assailant, called "John Carver", tags Jessica and her friends in grisly social media posts.
 Jessica lends camera footage from the RightMart incident to the town's sheriff, Eric Newlon.
-Carver kills several more residents involved in the riot, including a security guard who fled during the rush and the student responsible for the vicious stampede.
+Carver kills several more residents involved in the riot, including Manny, a security guard who fled during the rush and Lonnie, the student responsible for the stampede.
 Evan and Gaby are soon abducted while Yulia is attacked in her home.
 Jessica and Scuba make it to Yulia but are unable to stop Carver from disemboweling Yulia with a saw.
 The police attempt to lure Carver out by having the Wright family participate in the Thanksgiving parade.
 Carver, utilizing a different disguise, decapitates a mascot and sets off smoke bombs, causing chaos in which he is able to abduct Jessica, Scuba, Thomas, and Jessica's stepmother Kathleen.